Web Search Results for "Satellites"

 Satellite | Orbits, Communication & Navigation | Britannica

-satellite, natural object (moon) or spacecraft (artificial satellite) orbiting a larger astronomical body.
+Satellite, natural object (moon) or spacecraft (artificial satellite) orbiting a larger astronomical body.
 Most known natural satellites orbit planets; the Earth?s Moon is the most obvious example.
 All the planets in the solar system except Mercury and Venus have natural satellites.

 WHAT IS THIS?
 This is an unscreened compilation of results from several search engines.
 The sites listed are not necessarily recommended by Surfnetkids.com.